adminposts/Hip-Pain-Side-Sleeping-Pregnancy-Causes-Relief-Strategies-and-How-to-Slaeep-Comfortably/README.md

 # Hip Pain During Side Sleeping in Pregnancy

 Hip pain is one of the most common sleep complaints during pregnancy, especially for women who are advised to sleep on their side.
 If you are dealing with a hip pain side sleeping pregnancy, you are far from alone.
 Many expectant mothers notice aching, stiffness, or deep soreness in one or both hips after spending hours on their side overnight.
 As the body changes to support a growing baby, pressure on the hips increases, making nighttime comfort harder to achieve.
-Proper sleep support—such as a [u shaped pregnancy pillow](https://momcozy.com/collections/momcozy-pregnancy-pillows) [pregnancy pillow for side sleeping](https://momcozy.com/collections/momcozy-pregnancy-pillows)—can make a significant difference by improving alignment and reducing stress on sensitive joints.
+Proper sleep support—such as a [u shaped pregnancy pillow](https://momcozy.com/collections/momcozy-pregnancy-pillows)—can make a significant difference by improving alignment and reducing stress on sensitive joints.
 Although side sleeping is the safest and most recommended sleep position during pregnancy, it can unintentionally contribute to hip pain when alignment, mattress support, or movement is lacking.
 Understanding why this pain happens and how to address it allows you to protect your body while still getting the rest you need.

 ## Why Hip Pain Happens During Pregnancy